Most people use AI the wrong way. And that's a real shame.

 Two colleagues, the same AI model, both wanting the same thing done.
 One gets back a usable piece of text and is done in five minutes.
 The other gets a vague, generic, meaningless answer, throws it away and concludes that AI "can't really do much anyway".
 Same tool.
 Completely different result.

 I see this everywhere.
 And it's almost never the AI's fault.
 People get far less out of AI than they could, without even realising it.
 Such a waste.
+How much gets left behind has been measured in experiments, and we put those figures together separately.
 Because that difference isn't in the tool, it's in how you ask.
 And that is something you can learn.

 Same model, a different result